cechrist/cardoon/doc/coding.rst

 Version Numbers
 +++++++++++++++

-The initial release of the program was version 0.1.1 and had no basic analysis implemented.
-Starting from version 0.2.dev, versions are finished with a ``.dev`` tag to indicate that the program is still being developed and interfaces may change.
-Version 1.0 will be released after the basic analyses (DC/AC/Transient/HB) are implemented and validated and program interfaces become stable enough.
+Starting with version 0.4.1, ``.dev`` is appended at the end of a version number while the version evolves, *i.e.*, changes are commited to that version.
+Once a version is deemed to be released, the ``.dev`` part should be stripped and the commit tagged with ``version-0.x.y``.
+An increment in ``x`` indicates that a major feature has been added (such as a new analysis type, major re-write of code, etc.).
+Otherwise, ``y`` is incremented.

+Version 1.0 will be released when the following features are
+implemented:

+  * Basic analyses are efficient: DC, AC, Transient

+  * Frequency-defined devices are supported in all analyses

+  * Time-delay interface is stable and implemented for all analyses

+  * Netlist syntax and interfaces in general are mostly stable